Shopify

 * Shop: aissistant

-* Access Token: (Paste the token you generated)
+* Access Token: paste the token you created

 </details>